splunk/public-o11y-docs/admin/user-management/teams/configure-page.rst

 #.
 To view only the dashboards you created, select :guilabel:`Created by me`.
 #.
 Select :guilabel:`View Dashboards page` to view additional dashboards in your environment.

-To review alerts associated with a detector linked to the team, follow these steps:
+You can review alerts associated with a detector linked to the team in different ways:

 #.
 To see all active alerts for a specific severity level, select the severity.
 You see active alerts for detectors linked to the team, filtered by the severity level you selected.